bin-nuance-bat/project/model_training/README.md

 ...
 ```

 If using the `honesty-store-kiosk` firebase project, you can also automatically download all training data by executing `download.sh` in this directory.
 This requires [`gsutil`](https://cloud.google.com/storage/docs/gsutil_install) to be installed and configured, however.
+Run the intaller package from Google Cloud and when prompted to initialise gsutil you should do so, logging in to your Google Account in the browser when asked.

 ## Training